JohnnyTank0208/demo-vite/README.md

 # demo-test
-This project is learn vite and js/ts.
+This project is first learn vite and js/ts.